-Learning Objective: 01-04 Explain why if you want to predict people's behavior, a good place to star
+Learning Objective: 01-04 Explain and apply the Incentive Principle, which says that if you want to

-141) During times of high unemployment, colleges often observe an increase in enrollment even if tuition remains unchanged.
+146) During times of high unemployment, colleges often observe an increase in enrollment even if tuition remains unchanged.
 Why?

 - A) Students go to college even when the net benefit is negative. - B) The opportunity cost of attending college is lower when unemployment is high. - C) The opportunity cost of attending college is higher when unemployment is high. - D) The benefit of attending college is lower because college graduates are less likely to find jobs.